rei/rei-cedar-docs/docs/components/caption/README.md

 <br/>
 <do-dont :examples="$page.frontmatter.summaries" />

-Captions must be accompanied by media asset such as an image, video or chart.
+Captions must be accompanied by media asset such as an image, video, or chart.
 <br/>
 <br/>
 <do-dont :examples="$page.frontmatter.media" />